Querelle des Bouffons: Outcome of the quarrel

 French public taste gradually became more accepting of Italian comedy, and the controversy burned out after two years.

 As early as October 1752 Rousseau presented Le devin du village (The Village Soothsayer) at Fontainebleau, and in 1753 in Paris.
 It was similar to the light opera being performed by the bouffons, but no one at court was shocked, possibly because Madame de Pompadour herself played the role of Colin.

 In 1754 Jean-Philippe Rameau presented a new version of his opera Castor and Pollux, that was quite successful, with 40 performances in 1754 and 1755.
 Graham Sadler writes that "It was ...
 Castor et Pollux that was regarded as Rameau's crowning achievement, at least from the time of its first revival (1754) onwards."

 The effect of the quarrel was to open French opera to outside influences that triggered a renewal in the form.
-In particular, the Comédie-Italienne and Théâtre de la foire developed a new type of opera that combined Italian natural simplicity with the harmonic richness of French tragédie en musique.
+In particular, the Comédie-Italienne and Théâtre de la foire developed a new type of opera that combined the natural simplicity of the Italian style with the harmonic richness of French tragédie en musique.